 - And I Must Scream:

-- The final fate of Craig, who is forced to watch the life of Malkovich's daughter being raised by the woman he loved and the woman he hated.
+- The final fate of Craig, who is permanently trapped inside Malkovich's daughter, forced to watch her be raised by the woman he loved and the woman he hated.

 - This also happens to Malkovich while Craig was in control of his body for eight months, and this could be his situation for the rest of his life depending on how the whole host thing works.